Guidelines for Authors

 elsewhere.
 Authors who fail to adhere to this condition will be charged all

 costs which Medical Teacher incurs, and their papers will not

 be published.
 Copyright will be transferred to the journal Medical Teacher

-and Informa UK Ltd., if the paper is accepted.
+and Taylor and Francis, if the paper is accepted.

 Medical Teacher considers all manuscripts at the Editors' discretion; the Editors' decision is final.

 Medical Teacher invites the following types of submissions;